IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 information.
 If the HTTP status of the answer is between 300 and 399, inclusive, it MUST follow the redirection(s).
 If the HTTP status of the answer is between 200 and 299, inclusive, the host MAY get a file containing a single JSON object.
-When a JSON object could not be retrieved, an error message SHOULD be logged and/or displayed in a rate-limited fashion.

-After retrieval of the PvD Additional Information, hosts MUST keep track of the Sequence Number value received in subsequent RAs including the same PvD ID.
-In case the new value is greater than the value that was observed when the PvD Additional Information object was retrieved (using serial number arithmetic comparisons {{!RFC1982}}), or whenever the validity time included in the PVD Additional Information JSON object is expired, hosts MUST either perform a new query and retrieve a new version of the object, or, failing that, deprecate the object and stop using the additional information provided in the JSON object.
+After retrieval of the PvD Additional Information, hosts MUST remember the last Sequence Number value received in the RA including the same PvD ID.
+Whenever a new RA for the same PvD is received with a different Sequence Number value, or whenever the expiry date for the additional information is reached, hosts MUST deprecate the additional information and stop using it until a new JSON object is retrieved.

 Hosts retrieving a new PvD Additional Information object MUST check for the presence and validity of the mandatory fields specified in